-Photograph the moments leading up to the big moment.
+Photograph the moments leading up to the big event.
 They will add depth and context to your story!

 - If you’re photographing in secret: use a long/telephoto lens and photograph from an obscure spot; or masquerade as a tourist or landscape photographer if there’s nowhere to hide!

 - If you were booked to make “portraits”: pre-arrange a signal with the proposer, so you’ll know when he or she is about to propose.
 You don’t want to be checking your camera settings while your client is getting down on one knee!

 “As the couple is walking toward the proposal spot, the proposer is usually so nervous, but the other person doesn’t realize what’s happening yet!
 It’s such a special moment, because this is the last time they will ever be ‘just dating.’
 In a few moments, both of their lives are going to change forever.” – SVETLANA SAUER

 Help the Groom Choose the Best Light

 One of the essential engagement tricks to remember is to ensure proper lighting.
 However, a photographer can’t always control the time when the surprise is going to happen.
 Likewise, there might be no time for a photographer to change camera settings.